V4Fire/Client/src/components/base/b-router/README.md

 }
 ```

-To reset the router state, you can either call `state.resetRouter()` from the component instance or invoke the `reset` root method.
+To reset the router state, you can either call `state.resetRouter()` from the component instance,
+or invoke the root `reset` method.
 By default, all properties from `syncRouterState` will be overwritten with `undefined`.

 ## Slots